In this guide, we’ll help you navigate the fascinating yet complex world of probiotics.

 The gut microbiome is largely shaped by what we eat and drink.
 And the Western diet, with its heavy use of heavily processed foods like refined flour and sugar, actually starves your microbiota, leading to a plethora of health conditions.

 That’s why probiotics, these “good”, “friendly” or “healthy” bacteria you can take in supplement form, are so popular now.

-The Best Sources of Probiotics for Vegans and Vegetarians
+The Best Food and Drink Sources of Naturally-Occurring Probiotics

 1. Fermented vegetables